JerryIshihara/Java_Mobile_App--CSC207/README.md

 - ### Iterator

 In SubtractSquareGame class, we want to implement a method to access past states sequentially without exposing its underlying representation.
 That is why we use iterator design pattern.
-In order to achieve that, we let SubtractSquareGame implements iterable<SubtractSquareState> and write a iterator() method with helper class SubtractSquareStateIterator.
+In order to achieve that, we let SubtractSquareGame implements iterable<SubtractSquareState> and write a `iterator()` method with helper class SubtractSquareStateIterator.

 - ### Observer Design Pattern:

 Again, for SubtractSquareGame class, we want SubtractSquareController get notified and update automatically when previous one changes state.
-That???s why we use Observer pattern to define a one-to-many dependency between these two classes.
+That's why we use Observer pattern to define a one-to-many dependency between these two classes.
 More specifically, we let SubtractSquareController implements Observer, and let SubtractSquareGame extends Observable.